rikisommers/renoise-tools-sequencer/com.rikis.requencer/README.md

 ### External Hardware
 I also wanted to be able to control steps via hardware similar to an analog step sequencer.
 All steps including the base note, volume and delay can be controlled via MIDI.
-This means you can turn any boolean or rotary MIDI controller into a step sequencer via Renoise.
+This allows you to turn any boolean or rotary MIDI controller into a step sequencer via Renoise.
 I have tested using a BCR2000 and it works great for controlling external synths with some one-time MIDI config required.
 Note that it does pay to save your MIDI config as a preset to avoid having to reconfigure your hardware every time you start Renoise.

-### Exploratory Programming
+### Workflow
 Save sequences as phrases and use them in other patterns or as a standalone instrument.
-Seaquenbces can also be loaded from the pattern via pattern sync.
+Sequences can also be loaded from the pattern via pattern sync.
 So if you save your sequence as a phrase you can load it back into the pattern via pattern sync later.

 ## Similar tools